ertheosiswadi/laughing-broccoli/DOC.md

 - Understand the problem
 - Make sure there are **Test Instructions** that considers all possible cases of the problem.
 - NOW [TASTE](https://test.ccle.ucla.edu/) IT :tongue: :yum: :mask:
+- @\<owner\> and mention whether the broccoli is delicious or not
+- Assign ticket back to owner
+- If broccoli is **delicious**: move to Passed :white_check_mark:
+- Else: move to In Progress

 ## Making a better broccoli (Tips and Tricks)
 * Surround commit with comments UCLA MOD: